Halfway Houses in Albany, GA

 • Comprehensive substance use assessment

-• Long-term residential treatment, residential treatment and 30 and 60 day rehab programs
+• Long term residential rehab, long-term rehab and 30 day rehab

 Way Sober Living Apartments At Graceway Recovery Residence

-Way Sober Living Apartments At Graceway Recovery Residence is a halfway house in Albany, GA, 31701 zip code.
+Way Sober Living Apartments At Graceway Recovery Residence is a sober living home in Albany, Georgia, 31701 zip code.

 Address: 416 West Tift Avenue, Albany, GA 31701 in Dougherty County